rycolab/website/content/classes/intro-nlp-f25/main.md

 - [Assignment 1](https://drive.google.com/file/d/1x-hd6BKc5WWUZlmlHZhZLsZPt-qwAsZV/view?usp=sharing)
 - [Assignment 2](https://drive.google.com/file/d/1M-3hIPZJEbmE_ujbNWlrN5LAVw-uG-rk/view?usp=sharing)

-The **code** relating to some of the assignments will be published on the [public github repository](https://github.com/rycolab/intro-nlp-f25).
-You should fork the repository and pull the incoming changes whenever they are released.

 **Very important:**
 *<u>We require the solutions to be properly typeset.</u>* Handwritten solutions will *<u>not be accepted</u>*.
 We recommend using LaTeX (with [Overleaf](https://www.overleaf.com)), but markdown files with MathJax for the mathematical expressions are also fine.
-We provide a template for the writeups [here](https://www.overleaf.com/read/wqfbmrmwrvzr); however, feel free to use your own.
+We provide a template for the writeups [here](https://www.overleaf.com/read/dbdnrzmksfnx#33dd4f).

 Additionally, the solutions have to be presented in a clean and readable way, with all sub-steps of the solutions presented in a logical order.
 Note that this does not mean that your submissions have to be overly verbose and long.